itsSauraj/src/README.md

 # Lets begin with what the project is?
 ### Overview
 This project is a comprehensive platform for managing trainees, courses, and assessments while facilitating effective communication and collaboration among trainees, mentors, and administrators.
-It focuses on tracking course progress, conducting evaluations, and providing feedback.
+It focuses on tracking course progress and conducting evaluations.

 ### Roles and Features